Degree Requirements

 Transfer students will follow the requirements of the Integrated Inquiry Curriculum, outlined above.
 Where appropriate, previous course work may be applied to the distribution requirements based on the following guidelines:

-3. Transfer students must be enrolled for at least four consecutive full-time semesters, which may include an approved semester abroad program, to satisfy the residency requirement.
-They must complete a minimum number of units at Washington University and a minimum number of units in the College of Arts & Sciences according to the following table.
+- Transfer students must be enrolled for at least four consecutive full-time semesters, which may include an approved semester abroad program, to satisfy the residency requirement.
+These full-time semesters do not include Summer Session.
+Students must complete a minimum number of units at Washington University and a minimum number of units in the College of Arts & Sciences according to the following table.
 No more than 3 units per semester may be taken on a Pass/Fail basis.

-Conferral of the degree finalizes the student's academic record at Washington University.
-No changes can be made to the student's academic record after conferral of the degree (generally May 31 for a spring degree, October 31 for a summer degree, or January 31 for a fall degree).
+Conferral of the degree seals the student's academic record at Washington University.
+No changes can be made to the student's academic record after conferral of the degree.
 All students are strongly advised to obtain a copy of their final transcript, which is available for order from the Office of the University Registrar via WebSTAC.